knebiolo/stryke/README.md

 ## Population

 The population tab is the most complex and can be set up for anadromous or resident species.
 When assessing impact for resident species, entrainment is expressed as a rate (fish per million cubic feet), where the number of fish simulated per day is a function of the river discharge.
 You can define entrainment rates with your own empirical data, or you can fit them to observations from the EPRI entrainment database, which is inlcuded with Stryke.
 Entrainment rates can be simulated with a Log Normal, Weibull, or Pareto distributions.
 For more information and tips for fitting distributions, see the documentation.
+The maximum entrainment rate (max_ent_rate) is the largest entrainment rate observed.
+Given that each of these distributions are heavy tailed, the maximum simulated entrainment rate can be very large.
+Stryke limits the maximum simulated entrainment rate to 1 magnitude larger than the largest observation.
+Entrainment events are episodic in nature, and it is not likely that there will be an entrainment event every day.
+Occurence probability (occur_prob) is the probability of entraining fish of a species on any particular day.
+Stryke first simulates presence, and if fish are present Stryke simulates an entrainment rate.
+This entrainment rate is then multiplied by the daily river discharge, and thus a simulated population is created.
+Once there is a sample population, Stryke simulates fish lengths for each individual in the population.
+The EPRI entrainment database also supplies information on fish lengths, which Stryke fits a log normal distribution to.

 | Field             | Data Type |                                             Comment                                           |
 |-------------------|-----------|-----------------------------------------------------------------------------------------------|